The third edition of City & Financial Global’s EV Infrastructure Summit is being held on the 18th January – 19th January

 - EV & the automotive industry – a post Brexit perspective.

 - EV fleets: do they make sense for fleet operators and to what extent will they catalyse EV adoption among consumers?
 Which ESG issues are they facing and what have been the main decarbonisation challenges so far?

 - Rapid EV charging technology.

 - Looking into the future – moving towards a charging infrastructure that works for the consumer, the system and energy transition.
 The state of EV innovation, recent developments and mid-term expectations

-Gemserv are one of the sponsors of this event and our Head of Electric and Autonomous Vehicles, Joachim Brandt, will be speaking on day one in the panel session “Providing clarity on the UK Government’s efforts to increase the provision of EV Infrastructure”.
+Gemserv are one of the sponsors of this event and our Head of Electric and Autonomous Vehicles, Joachim Brandt, will be moderating the panel session “Providing clarity on the UK Government’s efforts to increase the provision of EV Infrastructure”.

 To find out more about this event, including how to register please visit City & Financials website (use discount code ‘EVI3GMS’ to receive a 30% discount off the registration fee):